TITLE 89: SOCIAL SERVICES

 Section 240.1560 Adult Day Service Staff

-a) The following staff shall be required of all adult day service providers (with specified exceptions):
+a) The following staff qualifications shall be required throughout the term of the contract of all adult day service providers (with specified exceptions):

 1) An Adult Day Service Program Administrator shall: